CG3-Media/alto/README.md

 mount FeedbackBoard::Engine => "/feedback"
 ```

-### 2. (Optional) Run the installer
+### 2. Run the installer
 ```bash
 rails generate feedback_board:install
 ```

+**🎯 The install generator is completely idempotent and handles everything:**

+- ✅ **Checks existing state** - Won't recreate what already exists
+- ✅ **Database tables** - Creates missing tables, skips existing ones
+- ✅ **Configuration** - Creates initializer only if it doesn't exist
+- ✅ **Default boards** - Only offers to create if no boards exist
+- ✅ **Status summary** - Shows you exactly what's configured vs missing
+- ✅ **Safe to re-run** - Run it as many times as you want!

 **That's it!** ✨

-**🎯 Zero Migration Hassle**: The engine automatically sets up its database schema when your app starts - no migrations to run!
+**🎯 Smart Database Setup**: The install generator creates all required database tables for you - no separate migrations needed!

 **✨ AJAX voting functionality is included and works automatically - no JavaScript setup required!**